sehrishkhan336/E-commerce-backend/README.md

 ## Usage

-To start the server and synchronize the Sequelize models with the MySQL database, use the following command:
+To seed and start the server and synchronize the Sequelize models with the MySQL database, use the following command:

+1.  npm run seed

-* npm start
+2.  npm run start

 ## Database Configuration